 Thinking about getting a chinchilla?
-If you are considering getting a chinchilla but curious if they can roam the house and you are doing initial homework, I commend you.
+If you are considering getting a chinchilla but curious if they can free roam the house and you are doing initial homework, I commend you.

 I understand where you are at in the process.